Bjorn-Ahlander/ApiTest2/README.md

-The work is still progressing
+The work is still progressing, we are testing and testing.